 We also note that this PFM is distinguishable from the SCE/PG&E PFM for Diablo replacement, in that the LLT resources are expected to be procured in the longer term, five years out or more, instead of immediately.
 This creates less potential for a system reliability impact, as there are resources that can be substituted for any delay of the LLT resources.
-There is still some potential for inequity among LSEs, since some may have prioritized the procurement of LLT resources ahead of other generic resources, at extra expense.
+There is still some potential for inequity among LSEs, since some may have prioritized the procurement of LLT resources ahead of other generic resources, potentially at a higher cost.
 We will discuss the remedy for that below.